 Between weekend trips and a long Christmas/New Year’s Vacation, we spent the most time in the Hawaiian Islands.
 Our recent trip had us pending 5 nights on the Big Island and another 7 on Kauai.
 We also visited a few other times throughout the year.

 We were very lucky to book 5 nights at the Westin Hapuna not only using points but at the old rate of 35,000.
 We also found a similar deal at the Sheraton Coconut Beach on Kauai for 20,000 points for a 7 night stay; the new value is 35,000-40,000 points.
 We also had this booked way before the Points Guy posted about it online, FYI (we do find other blogs helpful but often we find our own things too and feel it’s worthy to note here).

 Most Unique Hotel Feature: Reverberation Radio at The Slow in Canggu

 Yes, the private pool was a great feature in our room at The Slow in Canggu but Reverberation Radio, a series of podcasts that featured unique music from around the world was really enjoyable.
 All you needed to do was turn up the radio and you could hear the music throughout the room and the pool area.
 It really added to the ambiance and also blocked out some of the street noise.
 We came home with new musicians to support and follow too.
 And yes, this was the first ever podcast we ever heard!
-We will be posting a detailed review of our stay at The Slow soon!
+Read our detailed review of our stay at The Slow!